 All of Kernel’s funds are Multi-Rate PIEs so are taxed at your Prescribed Investor Rate.
 They calculate your tax obligations for you, which is payable after the end of every tax year (31 March) or whenever you sell units of a fund.
 Any tax liability will be deducted from your Kernel account’s cash balance.

 Most of Kernel’s international funds don’t use currency hedging, so their value will be impacted by exchange rate fluctuations.
-Only the S&P 500 and Global Green Property Fund is hedged to the NZD, which removes most of the exchange rate volatility.
+However, the following funds are hedged to the NZD, which removes most of the exchange rate volatility:

 Kernel offers individual, joint, kids, company, and trust accounts.